-• The Bushveld Offer price is below the cash backing at 28 February 2015 of \$0.079 per Lemur share.
-Furthermore, the Independent Expert notes that the Independent Technical Expert has valued the Company's mineral assets between \$14.032 million and \$21.122 million, excluding the recent acquisition

-• The Bushveld Offer price is below the Independent Expert's preferred and minimum valuations of \$0.171 and \$0.152 per Lemur share respectively on a control basis representing a discount of approximately 65% and 61% respectively.
+- The Bushveld Offer price is below the cash backing at 28 February 2015 of \$0.079 per Lemur Share.
+Furthermore, the Independent Expert notes that the Independent Technical Expert has valued the Company's mineral assets between \$14.032 million and \$21.122 million, excluding the recent acquisition of the Zaaiplaats Tin Project at \$0.276 million.
+Should Lemur Shareholders accept the Bushveld Offer, Bushveld will ultimately attain 100% control of Lemur's cash balance of \$14.28 million at 28 February 2015, along with its mineral assets valued between \$14.308 and \$21.398 million, pursuant to an off-market takeover offer with a maximum aggregate consideration of just under \$4 million. - The Offer Consideration is below the Independent Expert's preferred valuation of \$0.171 per Lemur Share, and below the Independent Expert's minimum valuation of \$0.152 per Lemur Share, on a control basis.
+The Offer Consideration represents a discount of approximately 65% to the Independent Expert's preferred valuation and a discount of approximately 61% to the Independent Expert's minimum valuation.

-On this basis, the value of the Bushveld Offer represents a discount to the Independent Expert's preferred and minimum values of a Lemur Share and the Independent Expert has concluded that the Bushveld Offer is NOT FAIR.
+On this basis, the Independent Expert has concluded that the Bushveld Offer is NOT FAIR.

-However, notwithstanding that the Offer is not considered fair, the Independent Expert has assessed the Offer as REASONABLE.
-In the opinion of the Independent Expert, the position of shareholders if the Offer is successful is more advantageous than the position if the Offer is not successful, in particular due to the risks associated with remaining a shareholder in Lemur as a result of Bushveld holding a relevant interest in approximately 63.6% in Lemur at the date of the Bidder's Statement.
+However, notwithstanding that the Independent Expert considers the Bushveld Offer is not fair, the Independent Expert has assessed the Bushveld Offer as REASONABLE.
+In the opinion of the Independent Expert, the position of Lemur Shareholders if the Bushveld Offer is successful is more advantageous than the position of Lemur Shareholders if the Bushveld Offer is not successful, in particular due to the risks associated with remaining a shareholder in Lemur given that Bushveld held a Relevant Interest of approximately 63.56% in Lemur at the date of the Bidder's Statement, and disclosed this Relevant Interest had increased to 65.54% on 23 June 2015.

-Lemur shareholders should read the Independent Expert's Report in full.
-Please refer to Appendix 1 of this announcement.
+Lemur Shareholders should read the Independent Expert's Report in full.
+Please refer to Appendix 1 of this Target's Statement.

-The Offer provides certainty of cash consideration and a premium to recent trading of Lemur shares
+The Bushveld Offer provides certainty of cash consideration and a premium to recent trading in Lemur Shares

-The cash consideration that has been offered by Bushveld would allow Lemur shareholders to realise cash for their investment.
-The consideration of A\$0.06 is a fixed and definite amount, and is not subject to the inherent risks that will affect the quoted market price of a Lemur share, including the risk associated with a company holding resource exploration and development projects.
+The Offer Consideration that has been offered by Bushveld would allow Lemur Shareholders to realise cash for their investment.
+The Offer Consideration of \$0.06 per Lemur Share is a fixed and definite amount, and is not subject to the inherent risks that may affect the quoted market price of a Lemur Share, including the risk associated with a company holding resource exploration and development projects.

-The Offer as at 20 May 2015 represented a premium of 1:
+The Bushveld Offer as at 20 May 2015 represented a premium of: 1

-- 3% to Lemur's closing share price of A\$0.058

-- 11% to Lemur's 30 day VWAP of A\$0.054

-- 20% to Lemur's 60 day VWAP of A\$0.050

-- 28% to Lemur's 90 day VWAP of A\$0.047
+- 3% to the closing price of Lemur Shares of A\$0.058; - 11% to the 30 day VWAP for Lemur Shares of A\$0.054; - 20% to the 60 day VWAP for Lemur Shares of A\$0.050; and - 28% to the 90 day VWAP for Lemur Shares of A\$0.047.